Table of Contents Show

 Removing a bedroomRemoving a bedroom

 Regardless of how nice you think your new bachelor pad will be, it’s rarely worthwhile removing a bedroom for additional living space or giving your place an open, lofty feel.
 Even an exceptional one-bedroom will not be as valuable as a two-bedroom.
 The market is just bigger for two and even three-bedroom apartments, so you’re knocking a big chunk of buyers out of the running by knocking out walls.
 With less demand, you get less generous offers, and thus, you end up selling for less money and getting a lower ROI.

 If you’re going to put any money into your floors, carpet is not the way to go.
 Even new carpet dates quickly and doesn’t add much (if any) resale value.
 Hardwood appeals to a broad range of potential buyers and can be a real selling point (especially for smaller apartments, where it tends to make space feel bigger).
 So if you’re going down the floor route, go with hardwood.

-Renovations are prone to spinning out of control, and before you sell you need to be more diligent than ever to make sure you get a return on investment.
-Needlessly high-end materials, obscure improvements that only appeal to a small subgroup of buyers, and improvements that people simply won’t see are all renovations to avoid.
+Renovations are prone to spinning out of control, and before you sell, you need to be more diligent than ever to make sure you get a return on investment.
+Needlessly high-end materials, obscure improvements that only appeal to a small subgroup of buyers, and developments that people won’t see are all renovations to avoid.

-Focus on high-value, low-cost renovations that improve the aesthetics of an apartment and before you know it you’ll have a line out the door.
+Focus on high-value, low-cost renovations that improve the aesthetic of an apartment, and before you know it, you’ll have a line out the door.